mahadebkumardas/life-story/README.md

 # life-story
-practice about git &amp; github
+practice about git and github
+It is my learning session